-Your new unit is shipped with (1) shelf per section and (4) pilaster clips for each shelf.
 Pilaster strips which support the shelving are secured to the cabinet walls with special pilaster screws which allow the strips to be readily removed for cleaning without the use of tools.
-Shelf clips are easily installed by inserting them into the pilasters at the desired shelf location (see Figure 12) and the shelf simply sits on the clips.
+Shelf clips are easily installed by inserting them into the pilasters at the desired shelf location and shelf installation is as simple as placing the shelf on the (see Figure 12).